 That is when you turn to equity release.

-It gets better:
+But wait, it gets better:

-More on the Workings of Equity Release Schemes
+The 2 Primary Types of Equity Release Schemes

 It’s a straightforward process.